jacksettles/Java-arcade/REFLECTION.md

 2. **TODO:** RD - Make piece classes containing move variants.
 Make peices interactable and  JS - Start Asteriods class work on interaction with ship Object.

 3. **PROB:** Git merging errors.
 Conflict problems.
 Converting classes to scenes.

+## TUE 2019-11-19 @ 2:48PM EST

+1. **DONE:** App opens to asteroids; asteroids has a ship in it that can move forward and rotate and go off screen and reappear.
+1 key changes to chess!
+Chessboard has dynamic sizingand chess pieces.
+Handled merge conflicts.

+2. **TODO:** Make a main menu to switch scenes.
+Give Asteroids its own scene so we can swap.
+Make an AsteroidsGame.java file to hold all asteroids related stuff.

+3. **PROB:** Getting the ship to fly to where I wanted it to fly.
+Getting chessboard to size correctly.
+Getting chess colors to show - had to use constraints.
+Merging problems again.